kevin-wangzefeng/toc/projects/confidential-containers/confidential-containers-incubation-dd.md

   <!-- (TOC Evaluation goes here) -->
   As outlined in [GOVERNANCE.md](https://github.com/confidential-containers/confidential-containers/blob/main/governance.md), the CoCo project effectively operationalizes vendor neutrality through structural mechanisms, specifically the two-seat limit per organization on the Steering Committee.

-  **Suggestion by Kevin:** It is noted that the documentation currently lacks an explicit definition of 'vendor neutrality' as a core principle.
-The TOC reviewers recommend explicitly codifying a Vendor Neutrality clause to align with CNCF best practices before the project advances to graduation.
+  The TOC reviewers note that the governance documents do not state 'vendor neutrality' as an explicit principle, and recommend adding a vendor-neutrality clause before the project advances to graduation.

 - [x] **Document how the project makes decisions on leadership, contribution acceptance, requests to the CNCF, and changes to governance or project goals.**